 - Work on new product developments:

 New products should be as low in emissions as possible for many reasons.
-Environmental footprints (product Life Cycle Assessments) give you the data you need to continuously make product improvements.
+Product footprints (product Life Cycle Assessments) give you the data you need to continuously make product improvements.
 Implementing Ecodesign in your products.

 - Create shared value business collaboration in supply chains:

 The supply chain often accounts for more than 80% of a company’s or product’s environmental footprint.
 Footprint insights allow highly valuable collaboration with suppliers that can lead to improved products and/or services.

 - Improve Marketing & Sales communications: